Autism For Parents

 “I can’t ever die….” (or, Fear of the Future)

-Filed under: Autism, Confusion, Planning — Brett @ 1516
+Filed under: Action,Autism,Confusion,Planning — Brett @ 1516

 Not long after a child is diagnosed with autism, and the realization that the child will quite likely require lifelong care/support, many parents go through a phase of fear about what will happen once the parent dies.
 Because of the incredible amount of effort and involvement required of parents as children grow, it is common for parents to believe that they are the only ones that can provide their child what they need to grow and thrive.
-The comment, "I can't ever die, what would happen to my child?" is all too common among parents of autistic children.
-Unfortunately, this unknown future adds an extra level of stress to parents who are already at the breaking point of trying to figure out what is happening an what they can do for their child.
+The comment, “I can’t ever die, what would happen to my child?” is all too common among parents of autistic children.
+This unknown future adds an extra level of stress to parents who are already at the breaking point of trying to figure out what is happening and what they can do for their child. (more…)

 26 May 06